jhansibarigela50-dotcom/Mindful-Work-App/README.md

 Research: Analyzed stress triggers such as heavy workloads, back-to-back meetings, and environmental noise.

-Personas: Developed 10 detailed personas (e.g., Riya, 28, IT Professional; Aarav, 35, Marketing Manager) to represent diverse office roles.
+Personas: Developed 10 detailed personas (e.g., Sheri, 28, IT Professional; Ram, 35, Marketing Manager) to represent diverse office roles.

 Problem Statement: How might we design a system that offers instant, personalized relaxation for employees, reducing stress without disrupting workflow?